dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

  1. optionally, zero or more child tickets (the total number is unlimited)

 Doing this is hard unless you make each ticket an object and include data structures for adding other objects as parents and children.

+### For the future

+It seems to me tickets ought to have these additional features, too:

+ 1. optionally, a description
+ 1. optionally, a reporter, who is the same sort of person as in the list of assignees — but I want to see a person's "reporter" tickets separately from their "assignee" tickets
+ 1. optionally, a series of comments; each comment is a line of text.

 [end]